-To reinforce the Liberal Arts tradition of Oxford and Cambridge, and to provide a global perspective specifically tailored for Honors students, the Honors Program offers 10 tuition scholarships every other summer for a six-week study abroad program at the University of Oxford.
+To reinforce the Liberal Arts tradition of Oxford and Cambridge, and to provide a global perspective specifically tailored for Honors students, the Honors Program offers 10 tuition scholarships every other summer for a six-week study abroad program at the University of Oxford in England.
 There, students take six academic credits, three of which are with an Oxford faculty member in a Traditional or Advanced Tutorial.
 The other three are with a Marymount University professor in an Honors Seminar.

 They also travel in sponsored trips to London, Stratford, Windsor, and other British sites as well as embark on independent travel throughout Europe.